 So, anything special about quantum physics?

 First, quantum physics releases us both from our familiar 4-dimensional universe of time and space, and from the trap of viewing the world as a collection of objects.
 It reveals a whole pluridimensional non-causal universe that quivers beyond the veil of reality built by our senses and mind.
 Every spiritual tradition has acknowledged the deeper infinite reality that pulses behind the veil.
-I don’t know any serious meditation practitioner that has not had this direct experience himself/herself.
+I don’t know any serious meditation practitioner who doesn’t have this direct experience himself/herself.
 The Allegory of the Cave says it precisely.

 Second, quantum physics reveals the connectedness, the unity, the non-local property of the universe (quantum entanglement and quantum non-locality).
 This means that every single object, wave, phenomenon, has a connection with every other object, wave, and phenomenon.
 Everything has an influence on everything, regardless the distance.
 Nothing happens in isolation and separated from all else.
 However this doesn’t imply that phenomena happen exclusively through causal relationships, which leads to the third point.

 Third, quantum physics transcends (and includes) causality.
 Its phenomenology does not describe a deterministic, linear reality that appears to us as its surface.
 Causality still happens in the material world, but something more complex, multidimensional, non-causal, happens behind the scene.
 A big challenge arises here: human language has built its structure on depicting a dual world composed of objects and causal interactions between them.
 Yet it doesn’t have the capacity to describe and put in the social field a non-linear, non-causal, multi-leveled, ever transforming flow of reality.
 Words freeze objects, just like a picture.
 Today, only complex equations can describe the deepest levels of reality, it takes quite some metaphors to give a taste of this via conventional language.
 Most of the time, conventional language describes quantum physics in a causal way.
 Back to the veil.